-But how do we see these insights, and the improvements in Network Intelligence, impacting the operator’s relationship with the customer and how will they develop as the network becomes more sophisticated with factors such as automation taking shape?
+But how do we see these insights, and the improvements in Network Intelligence, impacting the operator’s relationship with the customer, and how will they develop as the network becomes more sophisticated with factors such as automation taking shape?

-Customer Experience is the bigger picture
+Customer Experience is the bigger picture.

 The end goal of improved Network Intelligence is to deliver a higher level of experience to customers, whatever the circumstance.
 This remains a constant challenge for operators.
-Operators which can monitor and analyze a user’s behavior and usage, factoring in multiple variables are in a unique position.
+Operators that can monitor and analyze a user’s behavior and usage, factoring in multiple variables, are in a unique position.
 Looking forward, machine learning will monitor trends in network usage and be able to trigger alarms when the service deviates from a pre-defined baseline, using predictive analytics to drive the network forward.
 Today we operate using simplistic baselines that are manually calculated, but as machine learning is utilized and becomes more sophisticated, so too will the baselines, recognizing unexpected events, triggering alarms and automatically taking corrective measures to ensure the customer experience is not affected.

 Maintaining and assuring the network is also an essential part of the customer experience for roamers, both in and out.
 Roaming can be a significant revenue stream for an operator, and therefore it is critical that operators provide a quality service.
 Equally important is monitoring customers who are roaming out of the network and picking up when they have landed in a foreign country and crucially when they fail to connect to a network elsewhere.
 Intelligently analyzing the issues and taking action at these points, when a customer would otherwise be struggling to connect, will help them to feel valued and improve their overall experience.